-Example: Working on a research project, you come across the variable bbh5508 with the German label “Auto: Gründe” (Car: Reasons) and the English label “Reason for No Car in Household
+Example: Working on a research project, you come across the variable bjh_16_04 with the German label “Auto: Gründe” (Car: Reasons) and the English label “Reason for No Car in Household”

-The variable “bbh5508” can be found in the questionnaires for 2011.
-Select the survey year 2011 and download the household questionnaire.
+The variable “bjh_16_04” can be found in the questionnaires for 2019.
+Select the survey year and questionnaire by using the filter “Year” and “Type of Questionnaire” and download the household questionnaire.

 Since you are already in the correct questionnaire, you must now search for question 16.